Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-using-multiple-module-declarations.md

 > **NOTE:** You can find a copy of the code used in this example in the [examples/400-multi](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/examples/400-multi) folder of the module repository.

 For simplicity and to show the important concepts, this example will deploy everything using a single root module.
-We have also simplified some of the files used to make the modules easier to understand.
+We have also reduced the number of files used in each module to make the modules easier to understand.

 The root module acts as an orchestration module, and will group all ALZ module instances into a single Terraform workspace.
 To deploy across multiple Terraform workspaces, simply copy the individual `modules/*` folders and refactor using your preferred approach for linking outputs between Terraform workspaces.